 Like many programs, the WSU Turfgrass Program (Research, Extension, and Teaching) came into fruition due to the effort of many people at the university and in industry.
 Interestingly, the earliest turf research was not in Crop & Soil Sciences, but in Plant Pathology.
-In 1941, Chester Gould joined the WWREC at Puyallup specializing in the control of northwest turf and bulb diseases.
-Chet published the first turf related research in 1949 on fairy ring.
+In 1941, Charles Gould joined the WWREC at Puyallup specializing in the control of northwest turf and bulb diseases.
+Charles published the first turf related research in 1949 on fairy ring.

 In 1948, a group of golf course superintendents approached College of Agriculture Dean Shaffer to seek WSU’s help in research and hosting an annual conference for their rapidly expanding industry.
 Al Law, field crops professor in Agronomy & Soils, was assigned the task and the 1st Northwest Turfgrass Conference was held at Pullman.
 Significantly, this turfgrass conference is the longest, continuously held turf conference in the USA (probably in the world).

 In 1955, Al Law began teaching the first turfgrass class in the western USA (Turfgrass Culture).
 During the 1950s, Ken Morrison, Extension agronomist, initiated one of the initial, if not the initial, turfgrass correspondence courses in the USA, thus, spreading the WSU program globally.
 J.K.
 Patterson released ‘Cougar’ and ‘Cougar II’ Kentucky bluegrass cultivars and served as Roy Goss’ PhD advisor.